eastmaels/steemblog.github.io/_posts/account/nostalgic1212/2018-08-27_nnscastleghostfestival-7hox2rcqwk.md

 - - -

-This page is synchronized from the post: [【N&N's Castle】Ghost Festival 中元节](https://steemit.com/@nostalgic1212/nnscastleghostfestival-7hox2rcqwk)
+This page is synchronized from the post: ['【N&N''s Castle】Ghost Festival 中元节'](https://steemit.com/@nostalgic1212/nnscastleghostfestival-7hox2rcqwk)